4DPC$^2$hat: Towards Dynamic Point Cloud Understanding with Failure-Aware Bootstrapping

 \icmlkeywords{Machine Learning, ICML}

-0.3in {
+0.2in {

-{ (a) We present \ourname{}, the \textit{first} multimodal large language model specially tailored for 4D point cloud sequence understanding, which supports the answering of diverse challenging question types, from action recognition to temporal relations, etc. (b) Comparing with existing state-of-the-art models, \ourname{} demonstrates significantly superior performance on the comprehensive metric set.} } ]
+[ Overview of YourMethod for 4D point cloud sequence understanding ]{ (a) We present \ourname{}, the \textit{first} multimodal large language model specially tailored for 4D point cloud sequence understanding, which supports the answering of diverse challenging question types, from action recognition to temporal relations, etc. (b) Compared with existing state-of-the-art models, \ourname{} demonstrates significantly superior performance on the comprehensive metric set. } } ]

 \printAffiliationsAndNotice{}